GEOG-465-Spr-2015/Class_workspace/glossary/glossay.md

 #GEOG 465 Glossary of Terms
 Put your descriptions below.
+IF you have never used markdown for formatting, check out [this resource](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ##ArcPy

 ArcPy is a set of tools and arguments used by ESRI in order to execute geoprocessing functions.
 It is appendable to a classic Python script, and can be used inside and outside of ArcMap.
 To access it outside of ESRI products, use the code 'import arcpy'.
-It is used, in many cases, to automate iterative analysis Code
+It is used, in many cases, to automate iterative analysis

+##Code

 ##Data